GarrettGunnell/Graphics-Reference-Sheet/Shader.md

 **SV_POSITION:** SV stands for system value and POSITION means the final vertex position.

 **SV_TARGET:** This is the frame buffer, which contains the image being generated.

+**TEXCOORD:** TEXCOORD is used to indicate arbitrary high precision data like texture coordinates.